Donate to Replicant and support free software on mobile devices

 When asked of the importance of the project and fundraising effort, Replicant developer Paul Kocialkowski said: "For a long time, it wasn't possible to operate a mobile phone using free software, even though that is one of the areas of computing where the most important issues are at stake.
 Replicant is a free Android derivative, while other Android versions usually require nonfree components to actually run on phones.
 We expect that having our project supported by the Free Software Foundation's fundraising program will greatly help the project, particularly by enabling us to build support for more phones."

-As of its 4.0 0004 release on July 22nd, Replicant works on ten devices, including multiple phones from the Samsung Galaxy S line and tablets from the Samsung Galaxy Tab line, as well as the Google Nexus S.
+As of its 4.2 0004 release in September 2015, Replicant works on twelve devices, including multiple phones from the Samsung Galaxy S line and tablets from the Samsung Galaxy Tab line, as well as the Google Nexus S.

 The fundraising campaign is part of the FSF's Working Together for Free Software initiative, a broad campaign to connect software freedom advocates with projects that need their help.
 Other projects that have benefited from this program include the web media-publishing platform GNU MediaGoblin and the GNU Octave mathematics and data manipulation package.